srvem/app/README.md

 # @srvem/app
-Srvem (pronounced "serve 'em") is a super-fast and minimalist middleware-oriented TypeScript server for Node.js.
+Srvem (pronounced "serve 'em") is a super-fast and minimalist middleware-oriented and Promise-based asynchronous TypeScript server for Node.js.
 This is the core package of the framework.

 ## Installation
 > `npm install --save @srvem/app`